stefcenti2022/School_District_Analysis/README.md

 - % Passing Reading: This shows the percentage of the students in each school that passed the reading portion of the standardized test.
 Any score >= 70 is considered passing.
 - % Overall Passing: This shows the percentage of students in each school that passed both the reading and math portions of the test.

+### Thomas High School's performance relative to other schools
 The next 2 images show the scores for THS as before the scores were removed and after.
 The table above and the THS scores in the images will be referenced in this section where were compare THS to the other schools and a few key metrics for all schools.

 <img src="./Resources/THS_summary_before.jpeg" alt="THS Before" width="600"/>
 <img src="./Resources/THS_summary_after.jpeg" alt="THS After" width="600"/>

-- Tables presenting each of the following metrics:
-   - Top 5 and bottom 5 performing schools, based on the overall passing rate
+### Top 5 and bottom 5 performing schools, based on the overall passing rate
+TODO: add images and analysis

-   - The average math score received by students in each grade level at each school
+### The average math score received by students in each grade level at each school
+TODO: add images and analysis

-   - The average reading score received by students in each grade level at each school
+### The average reading score received by students in each grade level at each school
+TODO: add images and analysis

-   - School performance based on the budget per student
+### School performance based on the budget per student
+TODO: add images and analysis

-   - School performance based on the school size
+### School performance based on the school size
+TODO: add images and analysis

-   - School performance based on the type of school
+### School performance based on the type of school
+TODO: add images and analysis